About

 Dr. Richard Dyck is a professor in the Department of Psychology at the University of Calgary.
 He is a behavioural neuroscientist with training in psychology and neurobiology, studying the animal brain as a model system for understanding normal and abnormal human behaviour.

-His major research focus is directed to understanding the development and plasticity of the brain’s cerebral cortex, and its ability to change on a moment-to-moment basis to adapt to its environment through experiences.
+His major research focus is directed towards understanding the development and plasticity of the brain’s cerebral cortex, and its ability to change on a moment-to-moment basis to adapt to its environment through experiences.
 He is currently conducting research programs that address different facets of these issues in wild type and mutant/transgenic mice.

 Dr. Dyck has been involved (at several levels) in animal care and use committees at the University of Calgary for over 10 years of his 20+ year career in academia, including as a member, co-chair, and chair of animal protocol review committees.
 He has also served on local, provincial, and federal grant review panels related to animal use.